Keyboard shortcuts

 The compile function converts the passed function into an internal representation called ONNX before executing it.
 Occasionally, there may be errors in this conversion from the function to ONNX or ONNX to MN-Core machine instructions.
 To detect such cases, the pfvm:cpu backend comes in handy.

 The pfvm:cpu backend allows you to run ONNX models on CPU without compiling it for MN-Core.
-You can use it by specifying "pfvm:cpu" instead of "mncore2:0" when creating the context.
+You can use it by specifying "pfvm:cpu" instead of "mncore2:auto" when creating the context.

 device = mlsdk.MNDevice("pfvm:cpu")